 I’ve been telling people’s stories — musicians, technologists, designers, executives, strippers — for nigh on 20 years, pretty much my entire career.
 But I’ve rarely told my own.

-The launch of Cannabrand Storyteller, my new cannabis brand-messaging enterprise, seems like a good place to start.
-I’m still working with clients in entertainment and lifestyle marketing (through Editorial Emergency) and career advancement (through Creative Profiles), but now I’m also telling the stories of cannabis entrepreneurs, for fun and profit – theirs and mine.
+The launch of the Herbal Verbalist, my new cannabis brand-messaging enterprise, seems like a good place to start.
+I’m still working in personal branding and lifestyle marketing (through Editorial Emergency), but now I’m also telling the stories of cannabis entrepreneurs, for fun and profit — theirs and mine.

 Things Have Changed

 I recently started seeing a new doctor.
-During the intake interview, she asked if I used drugs, and for the first time in my life, because its recreational use is now legal in my adopted home state of California, I answered honestly: “cannabis, occasionally.”
+During the intake interview, she asked if I used drugs, and for the first time in my life, because its recreational use is now legal in my adopted home state of California, I answered honestly: “cannabis.”
 She didn’t bat an eye.

 With this writing, I’m officially outing myself as a recreational cannabis user.
 (Now that I think about it, however, I’m realizing the extent to which I’ve used it for medicinal purposes, which will surely be the subject of a future post.)